ElementsProject/lightning-charge/README.md

 *Body parameters:* `url`.

 Returns `201 Created` on success.
 Once the payment is made, a POST request with the updated invoice will be made to the provided URL.

+Webhooks can also be registered during invoice creation using the `webhook` parameter.

 If the invoice is already paid, returns `405 Method Not Allowed`.
 If the invoice is expired, returns `410 Gone`.